ADMINISTRATIVE

 Our oldest child started kindergarten at The Ambrose School.
 We now have four graduates and one child enrolled at the school.

 The Ambrose community is our family here in Boise and we have been blessed to be involved.
-I coordinate the major events at the school including Serve with Compassion Day, Christmas program, annual auction, and various other events.
+I coordinate the major events at the school including Serve with Compassion Day, Christmas program, the annual auction, and various other events.

 Church Affiliation: Good Shepherd Lutheran Church